Employment contract (FTE) and taxes in 2026

 Deductions from FTE

-The amount of monthly remuneration plays a key role when you work under an employment contract (FTE).
+The amount of monthly remuneration plays a key role when you work on a work arrangement (FTE).
 This determines not only whether social security and health insurance contributions are payable, but also whether the income is taxed by way of withholding or advance tax.
 Earnings also determine whether the employee can ask the employer for an annual tax settlement or whether he or she must file his or her own tax return.

 Are you solving a similar problem?